alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-02-good-shepherd/05-03-lesson-02-good-shepherd.md

 \
 Say: **It’s important for us to drink clean water every day.
 Jesus made water for us to drink.**

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-05-jesus-good-shepherd-water.mp3] Jesus Is the Good Shepherd (verse 2: water).
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-05-jesus-good-shepherd-water.mp3] Jesus Is the Good Shepherd (verse 2: water). {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[HURT SHEEP]({"style":{"text":{"color": "#a65726"}}})**\
 Say: **Sometimes the sheep get hurt.
 Ouch!
 They might get scratched or cut.
 The shepherd cleans and puts medicine on their wounds.
 The shepherd cares for them**.
 Rub a drop of baby lotion or baby oil into your child’s hand or cover with a bandage or Band-Aid.
 Give Band-Aid to parents to help their toddler put the Band-Aid on the sheep.